AA7696/Drivee/README.md

 # 🚗 Drivee - Car/Bike Rental Web Application

 Drivee is a modern and user-friendly vehicle rental platform where users can browse, book, and pay for cars and bikes online.
-It includes features for both customers and vehicle owners (admins) to manage bookings, view rental history, and handle fleet operations efficiently.
+It includes features for both customers and admins to manage bookings, view rental history, and handle fleet operations efficiently.

 ## 🌐 Live Demo